Ordered vs Disordered States of the Random-Field Model in Three Dimensions: Numerical implementation of the Imry-Ma argument

+As non-singular averaging kernels do not describe the short-range adjustment energy $h^2/J$, Imry-Ma states obtained with the help of them possess a too high energy.
+Thus they have to be relaxed numerically to reach the actual energy corresponding to a local energy minimum.
+Below we will show the results for the rigid-cut-off, Gaussian, and Yukawa kernels.

-Below the numerical results will be presented.
-The rigid-cube kernel is most convenient for computation.
-Spin-spin correlation function for the state with $R=R_{IM}=100$ is shown in Fig. \ref{Fig-CF-IM_and_relax_vs_n_Nalp=00003D00003D2_Nx=00003D00003DNy=00003D00003DNz=00003D00003D512_HR=00003D00003D1.5_pbc_R=00003D00003D100_rigid_box}.
+The spin-spin correlation function for the rigid-cut-off state with $R=R_{IM}=100$ is shown in Fig. \ref{Fig-CF-IM_and_relax_vs_n_Nalp=2_Nx=Ny=Nz=512_HR=1.5_pbc_R=100_rigid_box}.
 It has a characteristic shape with a nearly-constant slope ending at the distance $2R$.
-This shape is very different from the IM exponential correlation finction that follows from the Green function method.
+This shape is very different from the IM exponential correlation function that follows from the Green function method.
 Starting from this constructed IM state, numerical minimization of the energy with $H_{R}/J=1.5$ was performed.
 The resulting spin-spin correlation function also shown in the figure coincides with the IM curve and with the correlation function of the F-state at the distances $r\lesssim R_{f}$, where $R_{f}/a=22.34$.
 At larger distances this correlation function is decreasing slowly, similarly to the constructed IM correlation function, and it turns to zero at the same distance.
 This result implies that at distances $r\lesssim R_{f}$ the system relaxes to minimize its energy, whereas at larger distances the system is pinned by the RF and its state depends on the initial state.

-Similar results were obtained with the Gaussian averaging kernel, see Fig. \ref{Fig-CF-IM_and_relax_vs_n_Nalp=00003D00003D2_Nx=00003D00003DNy=00003D00003DNz=00003D00003D512_HR=00003D00003D1.5_pbc_R=00003D00003D60}.
+Similar results were obtained with the Gaussian averaging kernel, see Fig. \ref{Fig-CF-IM_and_relax_vs_n_Nalp=2_Nx=DNy=Nz=512_HR=1.5_pbc_R=60}.
 Energies of the relaxed IM states in both figures above are slightly greater than the energy of the F-state.
 This means that long-distance correlations can be changed at a very small energy cost, similarly to creating a domain wall in a big system.